Trauma Therapy in London

 Healing Within the Context of Your Story

-In our sessions, we look at your "relational system" to understand how your early bonding experiences created the strategies you use today.
-We work relationally—meaning we pay attention to what’s happening both within your body (your nervous system’s response) and around you (the way you interact with your family now).
-This is about more than just "talking about the past."
-It is about updating your internal software so you can live in the present.
+In our sessions, we look at your family system to understand how early bonding experiences created the strategies you use today.
+We work relationally—meaning we pay attention to what’s happening both within your body (your nervous system’s response) and around you.
+This is about more than just "talking about the past"; it is about updating your internal software so you can live in the present.

 What to Expect in Our Sessions